-The American College of Physicians (ACP) is a national organization of internists – specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.
-Internists are major providers of primary care in the United States.
+The American College of Physicians (ACP) is a national organization of internal medicine physicians – specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.
+Internal medicine specialists are the largest group of practicing physicians in the U.S. and deliver much of the primary care that is provided.
 They are especially well-trained in the diagnosis of puzzling medical problems, in the ongoing care of complicated illnesses, and in caring for patients with more than one disease.
-Internists not only treat disease but also coordinate health care and play a critical role in preventing disease and promoting health and well-being.
+Internal medicine physicians not only treat disease but also coordinate health care and play a critical role in preventing disease and promoting health and well-being.

-An M.D. or D.O. who completes a three-year internal medicine residency program is an internist.
-The general internist is an expert in the general care of the adult but also may have special areas of expertise.
-A subspecialty internist is an internist with one to three years of additional training in a particular organ (nephrology/kidney), system (endocrinology/glands), or age group (geriatrics).
-Some internists practice a combination of both general and subspecialty medicine.
+An M.D. or D.O. who completes a three-year internal medicine residency program is an internal medicine physician or internal medicine subspecialist.
+The general internal medicine physician is an expert in the general care of the adult but also may have special areas of expertise.
+A subspecialty internal medicine physician is an internal medicine physician with one to three years of additional training in a particular organ (nephrology/kidney), system (endocrinology/glands), or age group (geriatrics).
+Some internal medicine physicians practice a combination of both general and subspecialty medicine.

 Mission and History